 - Postajna Cave (one hour driving time from Piran)

 - Škocjan Caves (45 minutes driving time)

-We most enjoyed learning about the history of the cave exploration.
-We did so through the tour guide pointing out original staircases and passageways the original explorers built and through their museum exhibits.
-We recommend arriving a little earlier than your tour (at least 15 to 30 minutes) to read about the caves’ history in their on-site museum.
-We also learned the main difference between the two caves: Škocjan Caves has a cool river that runs through it and we were told Postajna Cave doesn’t.
+It was here that we also learned the main difference between the two popular caves in the area: Škocjan Caves has a cool river that runs through it.
+Postojna Cave doesn't.
 And the river inside was pretty cool!
-(You’re not allowed to take photos inside the cave but, truthfully, they wouldn’t come out well anyway.)
+(You're not allowed to take photos inside the cave but, truthfully, they wouldn't come out so great anyway.)

 If you don't have a car or want a guide, we recommend booking a cave tour:

 - Postojna Cave because Predjama Castle Tour from Piran (admission tickets included)

 - Skojan Caves and Lipica Stud Farm Tour from Piran (admission fees are included)